realworldocaml/book/book/parsing-with-ocamllex-and-menhir/README.md

 open Parser

 exception SyntaxError of string

-let next_line lexbuf =
-  let pos = lexbuf.lex_curr_p in
-  lexbuf.lex_curr_p <-
-    { pos with pos_bol = pos.pos_cnum;
-               pos_lnum = pos.pos_lnum + 1
 }
-}
 ```

-This code is there to define utility functions used by later snippets of
+This code is there to define utility functions used by later snippets of OCaml
-OCaml code and to set up the environment by opening useful modules and define
+code and to set up the environment by opening useful modules and define an
-an exception, `SyntaxError`.
+exception, `SyntaxError`.
+Any OCaml functions you define here will be

-We also define a utility function `next_line` for tracking the location of
-tokens across line breaks.
-The `Lexing` module defines a `lexbuf` structure
-that holds the state of the lexer, including the current location within the
-source file.
-The `next_line` function simply accesses the `lex_curr_p` field
-that holds the current location and updates its line number.
+subsequently available in the remainder of the lexer definition.

 ### Regular Expressions